 If you forget your watch or phone, don’t despair!
 You will be able to tell the time with a bespoke artist-designed sundial which is located to the north-west of the site, off School Lane.
 If you stand at the centre of the sundial at the marked point, your shadow tells the time, depending on the position of the sun.
 The individual hour markers are carved blocks of stone indicating the distance to far off countries such as Estonia and Russia.
 If the sun’s not out though, you may need a map and a back-up time piece!

 Navigate the Now and Then art feature

-Funded by the Arts Council, this landscape-scale art piece designed by artist Rosie Leventon is located on the hill above the lake.
+Funded by the Arts Council, this landscape-scale art-piece designed by artist Rosie Leventon is located on the hill above the lake.
 Looking from the outside like an ancient earthwork, the centre is an amphitheatre-like hollow bowl, the inner edge of which spirals down to the bottom and can be followed like a pathway.
-See how fast you can get to the bottom and back up again and have a bit of a race against your own results or those of your family.
+See how fast you can get to the bottom and back up again and have a race against your own results or those of your family.

 Take a photo at the photographic plinth

 Designed by the artist Patricia Swannell, ‘Legacy’ is a print and photography project conceived and designed by Patricia and part-funded by the Arts Council England.
 It will record the growth of the emerging wood by photographing one family in the same place each year for the next 60 years against the background of the growing woodland.
 You can also take photos at the plinth to mimic the artistic concept.
 Find it a short distance down the slope from the welcome barn adjacent to the surfaced track.